itarano/spark-cluster-environment/README.md

 For **python/word-count** project, running **make submit-python-counter-job**: The python job (*counter.py*) will be deployed in the container via volumes and submit the job in the master node.
 For example, we can see the results in the Visual Studio Code console or Spyder console or terminal console.

-Inside **scala/sparkpi**, we have a typical structure of scala project and additionally we have two *.bat* scripts: *sbt.bat* and *submit-scala-spark.bat*.
-The first is used to clean and package the project (deploying an auxiliary container with *sbt* installed, **so we don't need *sbt* installed locally**).
-The second one automates the process and deploy the *.jar* file to spark master node.
+Inside **scala/sparkpi** we have a typical structure of scala project.
+With *make sbt-clean* and *sbt-package* we can clean and package the project (deploying an auxiliary container with *sbt* installed, **so we don't need *sbt* installed locally**).
+Running *make submit-scala-pi-job*: The scala target *.jar* will be deployed in spark container via volumes and submit the job in the master node.

 Once finished, running *make down* will delete all the containers and the network, but the used image will be in the docker images local repository (if you want to delete it, do *docker rmi IMAGE_ID*).
 If you want to use a specific spark or scala version, you have to edit the configuration file *docker-compose.yml* image tag and the *build.sbt* file (*submit-scala-spark.bat* too).